vgmstream/vgmstream/readme.txt

     -m: print metadata only, don't decode
     -x: decode and print adxencd command line to encode as ADX
     -g: decode and print oggenc command line to encode as OGG
+    -b: decode and print batch variable commands
+    -L: append a smpl chunk and create a looping wav
     -e: force end-to-end looping
-    -E: force end-to-end looping even if file has real loop points -r outfile2.wav: output a second time after resetting
+    -E: force end-to-end looping even if file has real loop points -r outfile2.wav: output a second time after resetting -2 N: only output the Nth (first is 0) set of stereo channels

 Typical usage would be:
 test -o happy.wav happy.adx